flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 !!! tip ""
     You can create several failure generators of the same type so that specific failures may happen at specific conditions different to other sets of failures.

+### Failure Generator Settings

+You can access the settings of each failure generator by pressing the following icon -> :bootstrap-sliders2-vertical:

 ### Altitude Failure Generator